 Location: Ilindentsi, Bulgaria, Bulgaria

 In the seventh millenium BC the Balkan Peninsula was a gate through which farming, animal husbandry and generally Neolithisation spread to Europe from Anatolia and the Near East.
-Central parts of the Balkans were among the most important migration routes during that period.
-Six Early Neolithic settlements are mapped there, in the Middle Struma River Valley, on the natural road that connects the Eastern Mediterranean with the Central Europe.
+Central parts of the Balkans (including the Struma River Valley) were among the most important migration routes during that period.
+Six Early Neolithic settlements are mapped in the small Middle Struma River Valley.
 One of them is the prehistoric site near Ilindentsi.
-It is located on a high terrace at 250-253 m above sea-level in the Struma River Valley and at the foot of the Pirin Mountains – the third-highest range on the Balkans.
-During the previous seasons (2004-2009, 2011-2013) archaeologists unearthed there remains of various Early and Middle Neolithic settlement structures and features.
-Among them are several dwellings: one of them with stone foundations, another one with elaborate floor construction and under-floor drainage systems and a third one completely burnt with well preserved in situ "kitchen-space" including an oven, grain-store, quern-stone and what is more two Neolithic grave-pits: of a baby and a piglet and numerous waste pits.
-The geomagnetic map of the site created in 2010 shows some anomalies (so called Southern and Northern) that are found very intriguing by the the archaeologists.
-Excavations in 2011-2013 revealed the reasons for the Northern anomaly: a Neolithic ditch and a palisade, but the reason for the Southern anomaly is still to be revealed during the next seasons.
+During the previous excavation seasons: 2004 – 2009 and 2011 - 2014 archaeologists unearthed there remains of various Early and Middle Neolithic settlement structures and features.
+Among them are several dwellings: one of them with stone foundations, another one with elaborate floor construction and under-floor drainage systems and a third one completely burnt with well preserved in situ "kitchen-space" including an oven, grain-store, quern-stone, two Neolithic grave-pits: of a baby and a piglet and numerous waste pits.

 Period(s) of Occupation: The Neolithic settlement in Ilindentsi, Bulgaria corresponds chronologically (6000 - 5400 BC) to other Balkan, Anatolian and Near Eastern sites and cultures such as: Karanovo I (Eastern Balkans), Achilleon (Southern Balkans), Hacilar VI-I, Çatalhöyük - Western Tell (Anatolia).